-Subscribers should send a signed and completed application form together with a cheque to Triodos Bank, Brunel House, 11 The Promenade, Clifton, Bristol, BS8 3NN to be received by no later than 3pm on Friday 23 July 2010.
+Subscribers should send a signed and completed application form together with a cheque to the Triodos Bank UK registered office.
+You can find the address on our website www.triodos.co.uk.
 Cheques should be made payable to Triodos Bank NV, Depository Receipts issue.